Performance rating (chess): Linear performance rating

+A notable drawback of this approach is that winning against a low-rated player can actually lower your performance rating.

+This method is sometimes called the linear method due to the linear dependence on the percentage score $p$.
+Like the true definition, the linear method also does not depend on individual game results.
+Unlike the true definition, the linear method does not depend on individual opponent ratings.

 Comparison between methods

 Different methods for calculating the performance rating generally give similar results.
 The only score in which all methods give exactly the same result is an even score against opponents with no skew away from their average rating, in which case the performance rating is the average of the opponents' ratings.
 There are larger discrepancies closer to zero scores or perfect scores, or a larger variance in the individual ratings (in which case the individual ratings have a larger effect).
 The true definition of the performance rating gives -∞ for a zero score and ∞ for a perfect score, whereas the other methods yield finite values.

 As a specific example, if a player scores 2½/3 against three opponents rated 2400, 2500, and 2600, their performance ratings with the different methods are 2785 (true definition), 2773 (FIDE), and 2767 (linear).